 I tried out a few different recipes, and landed on one that uses Elmer’s glue as the primary ingredient.
 There are plenty of truly all-natural recipes out there that only use edible ingredients, but those end up stickier, messier, and just less slime-like.
 Elmer’s isn’t edible, of course, but it’s not toxic either, and plenty safe for even small children to handle with adult supervision.

-Below you’ll find the best DIY kid-safe slime recipe out there, easily made in about 5 minutes.
+Below you’ll find the best how to make slime recipe out there, easily made in about 5 minutes.
 Your Saturday morning just got slimier.

 - Elmer’s glue (you only need 6-12oz, but you can get a gallon for $11 on Amazon and make slime a bunch of times)